 The School of Music, Art, and Theatre offers merit-based scholarships based on graduate students’ auditions and interviews.
 Some of these packages include an assistantship based on your experience, background, and training.
 Graduate music scholarships start at 10% and average around 35%.
 You will be automatically considered for a merit-based graduate music scholarship after you apply and audition.
-Contact Dr. Rebecca Ryan for more information.
+Contact Erin Matonte for more information.

-All new graduate students who completed an undergraduate degree at North Park University can enter the MMVP or MMCP programs with a 30% tuition reduction for Fall 2020 programs thanks to the University’s Alumni Grant.
+Our North Park University alumni can enroll in graduate coursework with a 20% tuition reduction thanks to the University’s Alumni Grant.
+This grant may be used for individual courses or a whole program, for in-person or online courses.
 This grant cannot be combined with any other scholarships or discounts that may be offered to you from North Park.

 - Students in the School of Music are eligible for a 30% tuition discount.

 - To be eligible for the discount, students must complete an employee verification form available in the Human Resources Department of Swedish Hospital.

 - Full-time eligible employees of Swedish Hospital who enroll in a degree program at North Park are awarded a blanket tuition reduction, which represents the full amount of financial aid available from North Park.
 This discount will not be combined with other North Park grants and scholarships available to other students.

 - Continued employment will be verified annually by North Park University’s Financial Aid Office.

 Graduate music students may also be eligible for veteran’s benefits or other outside scholarships.

 Many graduate students borrow student loans to pay for master’s degrees.
 All student loans must be repaid; most federal student loans are at a significantly lower interest than other private loans.